#600) Footlight Parade (1933)

 - But of course, if you’re a theme park nerd like me, you know what this film’s main legacy is.
 The opening sequence of Disney MGM Studios’ “The Great Movie Ride” was a recreation of this movie’s “By the Waterfall” sequence, complete with rotating platforms of (animatronic) women and active water jets!
 Maintenance, however, was always a problem as the platforms would constantly break down and the water jets would occasionally flood the track.
 For most of this ride’s 28-year existence, the big opening number sat motionless behind a scrim.

 Wow, 600 movies, which means I am almost 75% of the way through this list!
 My sincerest gratitude to all of you who keep checking in and supporting my never-ending film festival.
-As always, check out the Patreon, and stay tuned for more posts.
+Stay tuned for more posts.